nelsongomes/reliable-caching/documentation/RACE-PREVENTION.md

 ## Test it yourself

-So, if you run test code, you will see that function was called only 2 (2 different keys), but you get 6 results.
+So, if you run test code, you will see that function was called only twice (2 different keys), but you get 6 results due to 6 function calls.

 IMPORTANT: